kushalmahapatro/cuberto_bottom_bar/README.md

 bottomNavigationBar: CubertoBottomBar(
         key: Key("BottomBar"),
         inactiveIconColor: inactiveColor,
-        tabStyle: CubertoTabStyle.STYLE_FADED_BACKGROUND, // By default its CubertoTabStyle.STYLE_NORMAL
+        tabStyle: CubertoTabStyle.styleFadedBackground, // By default its CubertoTabStyle.styleFadedBackground
-        selectedTab: currentPage, // By default its 0, Current page which is fetched when a tab is clickd, should be set here so as the change the tabs, and the same can be done if willing to programmatically change the tab.
+        selectedTab: currentPage, // By default its 0, Current page which is fetched when a tab is clicked, should be set here so as the change the tabs, and the same can be done if willing to programmatically change the tab.
-        drawer: CubertoDrawer.NO_DRAWER, // By default its NO_DRAWER (Availble START_DRAWER and END_DRAWER as per where you want to how the drawer icon in Cuberto Bottom bar)
+        drawer: CubertoDrawer.noDrawer, // By default its [CubertoDrawer.noDrawer] (Available startDrawer and endDrawer as per where you want to how the drawer icon in Cuberto Bottom bar)
         tabs: tabs
             .map((value) => TabData(
                 key: Key(value.title),